Systemcluster/wrappe/README.md

 #### compression

-This option controls the LZ4 compression level.
-Accepted values range from `0` to `12`.
+This option controls the Zstandard compression level.
+Accepted values range from `0` to `21`.

 #### runner